Zedjones/GaiaWeb/README.md

 The behavior of the logger can be configured using the `RUST_LOG` variable as per the specification [here](https://docs.rs/env_logger/0.7.1/env_logger/).

-Besides that, you can simply run the executable.

 ## Development

+### Web Backend/Frontend

-For proper development, you need Rust, npm, and preferably Docker installed.
+For proper web development, you need Rust, npm, and preferably Docker installed.
 To begin, go into the `frontend/` directory and run some npm commands:
 ```
 $ cd frontend/